This post belongs to a parent post.

 petopeto

-almost 16 years agoPrinting is so much higher resolution than a monitor (typically 70-80 DPI); almost all images I've seen that have been properly processed look excellent fullscreen at 1920x1200 or 1200x1920.
+about 16 years agoPrinting is so much higher resolution than a monitor (typically 70-80 DPI); almost all images I've seen that have been properly processed look excellent fullscreen at 1920x1200 or 1200x1920.
 It's not unrealistic, it's the norm.

 Cyberbeing

-almost 16 years agoI think you misunderstood me?
+about 16 years agoI think you misunderstood me?
 Are you talking about resizing or fitting the high resolution image to full screen or viewing at 100%?
 If your just fitting the image to your monitor resolution and viewing fullscreen most unprocessed images will look great anyways.

 If you think some of the huge processed scans on here look anything but blurry at 100% (viewed many times bigger then print size), we may have a difference of opinion.
 Some exceptional scans kept in high resolution look nice but most do not considering the original scanned image had almost no resolution to begin with.